guywilson/cloak/README.md

 <img width="1014" alt="image" src="https://user-images.githubusercontent.com/22706892/202805923-3c175ef0-c19c-401f-845d-b65d4e1e976c.png">

-I have included a sample PNG file with this distribution - flowers_out.png which has the LICENSE encoded within it, the password used to encrypt the file is 'password', you should use a strong password, see the tips above.
+I have included a sample PNG file with this distribution - flowers_out.png which has the LICENSE encoded within it, the password used to encrypt the file is 'password', however you should use a strong password in real-world applications, see the tips on password strength above.

 For example, to 'cloak' a file within flowers.png I used the following command: